jaygooby/build-nginx/README.md

 -c If you only want to clone (download) and not build

+-f <optional compiler flags> Lets you specify CFLAGS like -Wno-unused-variable

 -d <dependencies> Specify a git url and branch/tag/version for e.g. pcre

 -h Help